home-assistant/home-assistant.io/source/_integrations/medcom_ble.markdown

 Integrates International Medcom Bluetooth-enabled radiation monitors into Home Assistant.

-[International Medcom](https://medcom.com/) is an American company that manufactures radiation detection instruments for professional environments, home and office, and community projects worldwide.
+[International Medcom](https://medcom.com/) is an American company that manufactures radiation detection instruments that are used in professional environments, for home and office, and by community projects worldwide.

 This integration supports the Medcom [Inspector BLE](https://medcom.com/product/inspector-ble/) via a Bluetooth low-energy interface.